auriq/essentia_docs/source/tutorial/aqtools/aq_pp tutorial.rst

 **Conditional Option Groups**

 A final yet incredibly useful technique for processing your data is to use conditional statements to modify your data based on the results of the conditions.
-In aq_pp these are conatined in ``-if``, ``-elif``, and ``else`` statements.
+In aq_pp these are contained in ``-if``, ``-elif``, and ``else`` statements.

 ``aq_pp -f,+1 tutorialdata.csv -d f:float_col i:integer_col s:last_name s:first_name s:country -if -filt 'country == "Portugal"' -evlc s:Is_Portugese '"TRUE"' -else -evlc Is_Portugese '"FALSE"' -endif``